 The NJSSA has not only acted in the interest of its membership but has acted as a patient advocate on fee complaints.
 The membership voted a Statement of Policy, which addressed obstetrical epidural billing.
 It limited the charges to base units plus time units spent in direct contact with the patient.
 In another Statement of Policy the requirement that an epidural for OB not be administered without the presence of the Obstetrician and that once the epidural is in place an Obstetrician must remain in house.

-Besides its role in the increase in patient safety and the economic betterment of its membership, the NJSSA provides CME credits through lectures at our annual meeting each year.
+Besides its role in increasing patient safety and the economic betterment of its membership, the NJSSA provides CME credits through lectures at our annual meeting each year.

 New Jersey is unique in that there are no rural hospitals.
 All hospitals have anesthesiologists on staff.
 No patient in New Jersey is more than 20 minutes away from a trauma center by helicopter.
 There are about 400 nurse anesthetists in New Jersey with about 50% of hospitals and Surgicenters utilizing the anesthesia care team.
 There has been a drain on manpower because of the number of offices providing surgery and the decrease in Surgicenters.
 In addition the drop in Residents during the mid 1990′s and the increase in Residents from overseas will result in a further drop in anesthesia providers in the next decade.
 The recent failure of the Congress to fund fairly teaching of residents in a ratio of 2 to 1 attending, will cause further closing of residency programs.
 The future will find CRNAs graduating at twice the number as physician anesthesiologists.

-The Advocacy and Management Group provides office management.
-The NJSSA retains an attorney and a lobbyist.
+The Advocacy and Management Group provides association management and lobbying services for the NJSSA.
+The NJSSA also retains legal counsel.